 Draft revised Recommendation ITU-T H.235.6

-H.323 security: Voice encryption profile with native H.235/H.245 key management
+H.323 security: Encryption profile with native H.235/H.245 key management

 Summary

-Recommendation ITU-T H.235.6 holds the security procedures for the voice encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management.
-Amendment 1 adds support for cipher key lengths of 192 and 256 bits to the advanced encryption standard (AES), the use of which is described in this Recommendation, along with additional Diffie-Hellman groups.
+Recommendation ITU-T H.235.6 holds the security procedures for the encryption profile (formerly in Annex D of Recommendation ITU-T H.235) including the accompanying native H.235/H.245 key management.

+This revision introduces support for key lengths larger than 2048 bits.
+In previous versions bit sizes of 3072 and 4096 where defined.
+However the field size defined in H.235.0 was limited to 2048 bits.

-072.HIn earlier versions of the H.235 sub-series, this profile was contained in the main body of Recommendation ITU-T H.235 and of its Annex D. Appendices IV, V, VI to H.235.0 show the complete clause, figure, and table mapping between H.235 versions 3 and 4.
+Before version 4 of the H.235 sub-series, this profile was contained in the main body of Recommendation ITU-T H.235 and of its Annex D. Appendices IV, V, VI to H.235.0 show the complete clause, figure, and table mapping between H.235 versions 3 and 4.